anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 The device showed a connected work or school account.

-This confirms that the device is connected to the lab Microsoft Entra ID tenant.
+This confirmed that the device was connected to the lab Microsoft Entra ID tenant.

 ---